Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/solutions-report.md

 ## 2. Overview

 In response to the Shire of Chittering, our team has been tasked with developing an application that will act as centralized platform for the residents within the Chittering Region.
-As discussed with CEO Malinda (_Surname_), there is a need for more effective announcements to residents about upcoming events, a more cost effective solution for sending important alerts and a need for making payments to the Shire for Services and Rates more accessible to all residents.
+As discussed with CEO Malinda Prinsloo, there is a need for more effective announcements to residents about upcoming events, a more cost effective solution for sending important alerts and a need for making payments to the Shire for Services and Rates more accessible to all residents.

 ## 3. Business Requirements